a-und-b/ComfyUI_MaskAreaCondition/README.md

 # ComfyUI Mask Area Condition

 A simple custom node for ComfyUI that analyzes the size (area) of a mask relative to the total image area.
-Its primary purpose is to enable **conditional workflows**, allowing you to run specific processes (like face detailing) only when needed based on the size of the detected object (e.g., a face mask).
+Its primary purpose is to enable **conditional workflows**, allowing you to run  face detailing only when needed based on the size of the detected face.

 ## Why Measure Mask Size?